What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 This is especially true if taken in excess quantities.
 This will reduce sodium and other essential electrolytes that help maintain the body's balance.

-But honestly, even if you do drink distilled water or purified water for some period, you don't really get sick right away.
+But honestly, even if you drink distilled or purified water for a while, you don't really get sick right away.
 Your body does wonders, that's why.

 The kidneys can metabolize it.
 In effect, the body won't find anything substantially different.
 So, what's the problem, then?

 The problem arises with long-term use of pure water alone.
-Mineral lack indicates that the body is lacking valuable minerals like calcium and magnesium.
+Mineral deficiency indicates that the body lacks essential minerals like calcium and magnesium.

-Muscle contracting, bone maintenance, and heart functioning need these minerals.
-In the long term, drinking pure water alone may silently disturb mineral balance within the body.
+Muscle contraction, bone maintenance, and heart function require these minerals.
+In the long term, drinking only pure water may silently disrupt the body's mineral balance.

-Another effect of consuming ultra-pure water, although on the shallower side, is that it tastes bland in relation to tap water.
+Another effect of consuming ultra-pure water, though on the shallower side, is that it tastes bland compared to tap water.
 Well, it's not really rocket science.
-Natural water contains mineral content that provides it with taste.
+Natural water contains minerals that give it its taste.

-Actually, there are people who utilize filtered water or bottled water over distilled water for this very reason.
+Actually, some people prefer filtered or bottled water to distilled water for this very reason.
 So, yes, maybe it's not that shallow at all.
 Taste matters!

-Again, consumption of ultra-pure water for a short period has minimal effect on health.
-But if it is replaced with regular water for a prolonged period, it reduces the body's required nutrients.
+Again, short-term consumption of ultra-pure water has minimal effect on health.
+But if it is replaced with regular water for a prolonged period, it reduces the body's intake of essential nutrients.
 Yes, it can be very risky for our growing bodies.

 Potential Risks